Database Explorer

 where (string|array $condition, …$parameters): static

 Filters results using WHERE conditions.
-Its strength lies in intelligently handling various value types and automatically selecting SQL operators.
+Its strength lies in intelligently handling various value types and automatically selecting appropriate SQL operators.

 Basic usage: